Seasonal influenza vaccination strategies

 European Vaccination Information Portal

 The main purpose of this website is to provide accurate, objective, up-to-date evidence on vaccines and vaccination in general.
-It also provides an overview of the mechanisms in place in the European Union to ensure that available vaccines conform to the highest standards of safety and effectiveness.

 More about immunisation